sammystoll/sammystoll.github.io/index.md

 My project focuses on better understanding what factors may lead to the improvement or worsening of depression symptoms in individuals with Parkinson's disease through machine learning methods.

 [Final Report](./files/DREAM Main Text_2024-03-22.pdf){: .button}
+Please contact me if you would like to view the supplemental materials.

 ## Project Progress Reports